agbofred/agbofred.github.io/Spring_2024/Lecture/slides/Ch_review_3.md

         - data structures: strings, lists, dictionary, tuple, reading and writing files
 		- Asymptotic time complexity of algorithms
         - simple functions for interactive graphics.
-    - Go over the PS and Class Notes, Practice questions
+    - Go over the PS and Class Notes, Practice questions (to be posted today)

 ## Final Exam Arrengement
 - Practice questions are posted on Canvas week 16 (did not cover all the topics)